 Painting and calligraphy were traditionally considered to be the highest of art forms in China.
 The museum boasts examples of painting and calligraphy, in various formats, on both silk and paper.
 These formats include hanging scrolls, hand scrolls, fans and album leaves, on both paper and silk.
-Ink rubbings also comprise a important part of the museum’s collection, as do contemporary woodcut prints.
+Ink rubbings also comprise an important part of the museum’s collection, as do woodcut prints by some of China’s leading late 20th and early 21st century artists.

 Some of the most spectacular Chinese objects in the Museum are the embroidered and woven silks, particularly the official dragon robes and their accessories from the Qing dynasty.
 The collection also features footwear, headgear, theatrical robes, hangings and folk costumes.
 Notable among the Museum's collection of Chinese furniture is a magnificent bed made of huali hardwood with carved boxwood and ivory panels and dating to the first half of the 19th century.
-Bronze technology was another area where Chinese craftsmen excelled and here too the museum boasts a fine collection.
+Bronze technology was another area where Chinese craftsmen excelled and here too the museum boasts a fine collection dating from the Shang dynasty onwards.
 Vessels and ornaments in gold and silver and a remarkable range of laquerware also feature in the museum’s collection.

-The importance of the Oriental Museum’s Chinese collection was recognised in 2008 when it was awarded Designated Collection status from the Museums, Libraries and Archives Council in recognition of its national and international importance.
+The importance of the Oriental Museum’s Chinese collection recognised in 2008 when it was awarded Designated Collection status from the Museums, Libraries and Archives Council in recognition of its national and international significance.
+This international status was further confirmed when, in 2016, Durham University signed a Memorandum of Understanding with the Palace Museum, Beijing.

 You can download the information on this page in other languages.